 Because of the lack of support and awareness of the importance of the Quality and Safety management, it will start to feel like a big burden on the company.
 During the audit there should be some sort of proof that the team follows the procedures and processes described and that they are somehow involved in the stakeholder analysis and risk management.
 This can be quite challenging and lead to lots of irritation, with the most common phrase:

 “We have to do it for ISO”

-This of course is nonsense because the standard doesn’t write
+This of course is nonsense because the standard doesn’t write your procedures.

 If you only do it to get a project/customer, which we don’t recommend, then it should at least make economical sense.
 Getting certified isn’t really hard, the real pain lies in maintaining the management system.
 Let’s make a small calculation.
 (These figures highly fluctuate among sectors and countries and therefore you should always make your own.)
 Just make sure you not only include the certification and the auditor but also the internal resources.

 We expect 3 months of consulting by an in-house consultant.